TERMS OF REFERENCE FOR BOARD AUDIT COMMITTEE

 2. COMPOSITION AND SIZE

-2.1) The BAC shall be appointed by the Board from among its members and shall comprise at least three (3) members, all of whom are non-executive directors with the majority of them being independent directors.
+2.1) The BAC shall be appointed by the Board from among its members and shall comprise at least three (3) members, all of whom are non-executive directors with majority of them being independent directors.

 2.2) The BAC members must have the required skills to engage with the Management and auditors and be prepared to ask key and probing questions about the Group’s financial and operational risks, compliance with approved financial reporting standards and other relevant regulatory requirements.